-The Children’s Museum of Cleveland has recently moved and gotten a fresh look!
-The new location showcases beautiful renovations and a literal play land for children.
-The layout of the Cleveland children's museum is smartly sectioned off into different areas for play and every corner of the historic building is utilized with learning, creativity and fun in mind.
+The Children’s Museum of Cleveland is a literal play land for children.
+The facility's layout is smartly sectioned off into unique, themed areas for play, experimentation and problem-solving, and every corner of the historic building is designed with learning, creativity and fun in mind.

 A trip to the Children’s Museum of Cleveland is jam-packed with fun.
 It is truly a place that allows your child’s imagination to run wild.
-Each room is an exploration into its own little adventure!
+Each room is an opportunity for exploration and its own little adventure!

 Our Favorite Exhibits at the Cleveland Children's Museum

 Adventure City – This oversized treehouse keeps kids engaged through nooks and crannies at every corner.
 Children can climb up levels much like an indoor play place.
-They can also stop and become a construction worker with a locks and keys display, a mechanic with cars to repair, a grocer in the fully equipped market or a doctor in the pet and baby medical office.
-Off of this section is a reading nook with large windows, a variety of books and a cute sitting area.
+They can also stop and become a construction worker with a locks and keys display, a mechanic with cars to repair, a grocer in the fully-equipped market, or a doctor in the pet and baby medical office.
+Adjacent to this section is a reading nook with large windows, a variety of books, and a cute sitting area.

-The Wonder Lab – This section is probably a favorite of many children, boasting a room of water and imagination stations.
-Referred to as an “industrial science laboratory” kids are invited to put on lab coats and experiment with the water.
+The Wonder Lab – This exhibit is probably a favorite of many children, boasting a room of water and imagination stations.
+Referred to as an “industrial science laboratory,” kids are invited to put on lab coats and experiment with the water.
 Balls, scarves, bubbles and steam are just a few items that interact with whirlpools, streams, tracks and tubes!

 Arts & Parts – The museum also boasts a large art room!
 Activities are set up on the long, child-friendly tables, where kids can sit in a community-style format while they create art together.
 Shirts are provided as aprons for the kids and all supplies are available and set out for your use.
 Once your art is complete you can take home your final creation.